 It makes life much easier if students have a German bank account during their time at Bucerius.
 Although it is often not possible to open an account for a period of only 4 months, the International Office has made an arrangement with their house bank to allow exchange students to open an account and obtain a Euro check ("EC-") card (like a debit and ATM card).
 The account and EC-card will be ready and waiting when students arrive in Hamburg, sparing them the hassle of having to apply for an account on their own.

 Over the course of the program, a few afternoons will be kept open so that you can enjoy some time off campus and take advantage of extracurricular activities offered by the International Office.

 Hamburg has numerous museums, theaters, cafes, bars and clubs and sights to discover.
-Everybody will find something of interest here: You can cross the Old Elbe Tunnel, discover hidden pathways and cottages in the Treppenviertel in Blankenese or sink your toes in the sand in one of Hamburg's numerous beach clubs on the Elbe River.
+Everybody will find something of interest here: You can walk through the Old Elbe Tunnel, discover hidden pathways and cottages in the Treppenviertel in Blankenese or sink your toes into the sand in one of Hamburg's numerous beach clubs on the Elbe River.
 The city is very spread out and surprisingly green, thanks to an abundance of trees and parks scattered throughout the city.
 Just minutes away from the Bucerius campus is the beautiful Alster Lake.
 You can take a stroll or jog around the lake: With a circumference of 7.6 km (4.7 miles), you can complete the entire loop for a decent workout.

 Free guided tours and excursions allow you to explore Hamburg, its museums and other sites of interest.

-Hamburg has an excellent public transport system which means that you will not need a car to get around.
+Hamburg has an excellent public transport system (HVV) which means that you will not need a car to get around.